5 Must-Knows About Eating Habits in Late-Stage Dementia

 In many ways, the dining atmosphere is just as important as the foods you serve at the table.
 You can build trust with your loved one by making mealtimes more dementia-friendly.

-Must-know #5: Don’t overlook your own diet.
+5. Don’t overlook your own diet.
 As a caregiver, you need energy and nutrition.

-While you may be concerned about your loved one’s eating habits in late stage dementia, don’t forget about your own as well.
+While you may be concerned about your loved one’s eating habits in late-stage dementia, don’t forget about your own as well.
 The healthier you eat, the more energy you’ll have.
 It also sets a good example for your loved one to see what you’re eating and understand mealtime as a normal daily event.
 Don’t overlook your own nutrition and be sure to ask for help if you need it.

 Boost your loved one’s late stage dementia diet and more

 Diet is just one aspect of living with dementia.
-As you boost your loved one’s eating habits in late stage dementia and make the dining experience as smooth as possible, check out all our dementia resources.
+As you boost your loved one’s eating habits in late-stage dementia and make the dining experience as smooth as possible, check out all our dementia resources.
 Here you can get access to a dementia caregivers guide, as well as articles about:

 Sources: